ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 1. Right-click on the Market Owner villager
 2. Select "Market Management" from the trading menu
 3. Access various tabs for different management functions:
-   - Associates Tab: Add or remove market associates (founder only)
+   - Associates Tab: Add or remove market associates (owner only)
    - Permissions Tab: Control who can trade with collectors
    - Security Tab: Manage building permissions within market area
    - Upgrades Tab: Purchase market upgrades using currency and materials